nmamano/nmamano-personal-site/blog/heapifyanalysis/heapifyanalysis.md

 ![Min-heap vs max-heap](heaps.png =40%x40%)

-I will focus on the heapify operation and its analysis, but I left a full Python heap implementation at the bottom of this post.
+I will focus on the heapify operation and its analysis, but if you want to learn heaps from scratch, the Algorithms with Attitude Youtube channel has a [great video](https://www.youtube.com/watch?v=WCm3TqScBM8) on it.

+In any case, I left a full Python heap implementation at the bottom of this post.

 ## What's Heapify?